-Management expects to continue to maintain the outstanding balance on the credit facility around its current level, and may periodically pay down the balance with available cash or use the credit facility to meet short-term financing needs.
+Management expects to periodically pay down the balance of our revolving credit facility with available cash or use the credit facility to meet short-term financing needs.
 We expect that cash on-hand and cash flows from operations will be sufficient to meet our longer-term financing needs related to normal operating requirements, regular dividend payments, and our research and development and capital expenditure plans.
-Acquisition activity or share repurchases may require additional borrowing under our credit facility or may otherwise require us to incur additional debt.
+Additional acquisition activity, share repurchases, or conversion of our convertible debentures may require additional borrowing under our credit facility or may otherwise require us to incur additional debt.
 No principal payments on our outstanding debt are due before the maturity of our revolving credit facility in August 2018.

-Substantially all of our December 31, 2013 cash and cash equivalents and short-term investments balances were held by our non-U.S. subsidiaries.
-At the present time, we expect the remaining cash and profits generated by foreign subsidiaries will continue to be reinvested outside of the U.S. indefinitely.
-If additional cash is needed to be repatriated to the U.S., we would be subject to additional U.S. income taxes (subject to an adjustment for foreign tax credits), state income taxes, incremental foreign income taxes, and withholding taxes payable to various foreign countries.
-Our substantially undrawn credit facility provides us with significant liquidity in the U.S.
+Substantially all of our December 31, 2014 cash and cash equivalents and short-term investments balances were held by our non-U.S. subsidiaries.
+At the present time, we expect that cash and profits generated by our non-U.S. subsidiaries prior to 2014, and cash generated in 2014 which is not funding the dividend program or the Capella acquisition, will continue to be reinvested outside of the United States indefinitely.
+Upon distribution of those earnings in the form of dividends or otherwise, we would be subject to U.S. income taxes (subject to an adjustment for foreign tax credits), state income taxes, incremental foreign income taxes, and withholding taxes payable to various foreign countries.